gmitirol/empop-use/docs/tools.md

 #### 6.1.1.
 Distribution of haplogroups
 This tool provides a searchable format of the most recent Phylotree (b.17) haplogroups.
 Key features include:
-- Assignment of quality-controled EMPOP sequences to haplogroups  (numbers in brackets)
+- Assignment of quality-controled EMPOP sequences to haplogroups using the most common recent ancestor (MRCA, numbers in brackets)
 - Graphical display (heatmap) of haplogroup distribiution

 Details can be found in [Dür et al, 2021](https://doi.org/10.3390/ijms22115747).